 Other services that IT provides include technical, design, editorial, and project development consulting.
 IT is constantly exploring technology trends while also adopting the best solutions in business and higher education to deliver easily accessible, cost effective, secure, stable technology services over one of the fastest campus-wide gigabit networks in the nation.

 In addition to sixteen academic department computer labs, there are nine public labs and more than two hundred publicly available computers and twenty public print stations scattered around the campus.

-The purpose of this policy is to define acceptable use of the College’s IT resources.
+The purpose of this policy is to define acceptable use of the College’s technology resources.
 This document also details College policy regarding privacy, personal use, security, and data storage, and outlines associated compliance requirements and enforcement procedures.

-This policy governs the use of all IT resources owned, operated, or contracted by Bowdoin College.
+This policy governs the use of all technology resources owned, operated, or contracted by Bowdoin College.
 These include, but are not limited to, network infrastructure, servers, desktop workstations, peripherals, remote access resources, public and departmental computer labs, databases and software applications, and telecommunications systems.

 NOTE: Specific policies and examples listed below are not exhaustive; general College rules governing deportment and responsible behavior also apply.
 For example, obscene, false, or harassing messages are just as unacceptable when sent by e-mail as they are when expressed by other means.

 While using Bowdoin College’s technology resources, CLIENTS MUST: